Books

-A War of Fractured Souls (on sub)
+A War of Fractured Souls

 Mulan meets Hannah Kaner’s GODKILLER in A WAR OF FRACTURED SOULS, an adult romantic fantasy, complete at 115k words, the first book of a proposed trilogy.